diegoddie/ecohotel_djangoproject/README.md

 The exercise requires to create a web application that shows, in table format, the amount of energy produced and consumed every day by the hotel.
 At each entry (corresponding to what happens in the previous 24 hours) I will start a transaction on Ethereum Goerli containing the two values in the note field.

+For more details take a look to the Project Presentation :)

 ## _🚀 Features implemented_

 The features implemented in this project are: